 In Rev. Rul.
-2007-49, A, one of many Target shareholders, was the only service provider among them and so the only one to receive nonvested Acquiror stock.
+2007-49, A was one of many Target shareholders and was the only service provider among them.
+Thus, a was the only Target shareholder to receive nonvested Acquiror stock.
 The other shareholders received the same stock consideration as A but without the restrictions.
-This situation is not uncommon, but it is anomalous, in that A was not treated the same as other holders of the same stock.
+This situation, although not uncommon, is anomalous in that A was not treated the same as other holders of the same stock.
 Rev. Rul.
 2007-49 disregards this anomaly.
 By so doing, it avoids an issue that arises if most or all of the shareholders are also employees, and they all receive restricted stock.
 In this situation, it may be unclear how much of the Acquiror stock is received for the Target stock and how much for services, i.e., the value of the Target stock.
 If the value of the Target stock is less than the value of the Acquiror stock received, the employee-shareholders will have taxable compensation income under section 83, even though the acquisition qualifies as a tax-free reorganization.